cirosantilli/linux-cheat/compile/library.md

 *note*: `LIBRARY_PATH` is different from `LD_LIBRARY_PATH`!
-`LIBRARY_PATH` is only used at compile time while `LD_LIBRARY_PATH` is only used at compile time
+`LIBRARY_PATH` is only used at compile time while `LD_LIBRARY_PATH` is only used at compile time.

 ##use so at runtime

-after an executable has been compiled to use an so, the so must be found at runtime
+After an executable has been compiled to use an so, the so must be found at runtime.

-this is done by a program called the [interpreter][]
+This is done by a program called the [interpreter][].

-the interpreter will use the library path stored inside the elf file that is being executed and will also search inside a search path called load path
+The interpreter will use the library path stored inside the elf file that is being executed and will also search inside a search path called load path.

-there is no need to use the load path if an absolute path was stored in the executable, but this is not recommended since it would not be portable
+There is no need to use the load path if an absolute path was stored in the executable, but this is not recommended since it would not be portable.

 ###best production method